flatironinstitute/CaImAn/README.md

 * `volparams`: An object for setting parameters of voltage imaging.
 It can be set and changed easily and is passed into the algorithms.
 * `VOLPY`: An object for running the spike detection algorithm and saving results.

-If you utilize VolPy for neurons segmentation, please make sure model and relevant files are in your caiman_data folder.

 To see examples of how these methods are used, please consult the demo_pipeline_voltage_imaging.py in demos/general folder.

 ## New: Installation through conda-forge (August 2019)